Approach Considerations

 Color Doppler evaluation reveals the presence and severity of aortic and mitral regurgitation.

-Careful pullback pressure measurements performed with an end-hole or high-fidelity manometer-tipped catheter from the LV to the aorta allow delineation of the pressure gradient and the exact site of obstruction in the LVOT.
+If multiple levels of left ventricular outflow tract obstruction are present, careful pullback pressure measurements performed with an end-hole or high-fidelity manometer-tipped catheter from the left ventricle to the aorta may allow delineation of the pressure gradient and the exact site of obstruction.

 Electrocardiography

-In SAS, even if mild, ECG reveals a variable degree of LV hypertrophy in 50-80% of patients.
+In subvalvar aortic stenosis (SAS), even if it is mild, electrocardiography (ECG) reveals a variable degree of left ventricular hypertrophy in 50-80% of patients.
 ECG findings are occasionally normal in patients with severe SAS.
 A prominent Q wave in the left precordial leads may be present from septal hypertrophy.
 Strain pattern is visible on the ECG in approximately 25% of patients and indicates severe obstruction.

 Cineangiography

-Cineangiography is usually not necessary to define the anatomy of SAS, but it may be helpful if catheterization is being performed to better delineate multilevel LVOT obstruction and to evaluate other associated cardiac defects.
-A left ventriculogram obtained in a cranially angulated left anterior oblique orientation delineates the LVOT and the anatomy of the SAS, and it reveals aortic valve stenosis, if present.
+Cineangiography is usually not necessary to define the anatomy of subvalvar aortic stenosis (SAS), but it may be helpful if catheterization is being performed to evaluate other associated cardiac defects.
+A left ventriculogram obtained in a angulated orientation (70º left anterior oblique/20º cranial angulation) delineates the left ventricular outflow tract (LVOT) and the anatomy of the SAS.
 The degree of mitral valve regurgitation and anatomy of any ventricular septal defects, if present, are also well demonstrated.

 Histologic Findings

-Histologic findings in SAS are the same in lesions of the fibromuscular ridge or collar and in tunnellike lesions.
+Histologic findings in subvalvar aortic stenosis (SAS) are the same in lesions of the fibromuscular ridge or collar and in tunnel-like lesions.
 A composite of different tissue cells, which varies from patient to patient, is present.

 Abundant amounts of irregularly oriented and dense collagen fibers and thin, short elastic fibers are visible.
 Also visible are sparsely scattered fibroblasts with elongated nuclei and smooth muscle cells.
 Vascularity is generally absent.